Petaluma voters to decide on parks tax

-Supporters of Measure X say the $52-a-year parcel tax will provide enough funding over its term to renew Petaluma's aging facilities and attract new businesses, new residents and tourists to town, thus bringing in more sales tax and other revenue to boost the city's budget.
+Supporters of Measure X say the $52-a-year parcel tax will provide enough funding over its term to turn Petaluma's aging facilities into improved ones that will attract new businesses, new residents and tourists to town, thus bringing in more sales-tax and other revenues to boost the city's budget.

 Measure X, an initiative placed on the ballot by the community group Petaluma Friends of Recreation, would create an annual parcel tax on property owners for 15 years, which organizers say will raise $12 million.
 Single-family parcels, the most common, would be charged $52 a year while owners of housing complexes of more than 11 units would pay $500 a parcel.
 Senior citizens and others can seek exemptions.

 The measure would fund improvements to a range of recreational facilities, from walking trails to the community pool to athletic fields at local parks.
 The tax would need a two-thirds majority to pass because proceeds are restricted to a specific purpose.

 Supporters say the tax is crucial because the city hasn't prioritized recreation facilities for years, letting the field conditions worsen and facilities deteriorate.

 “There is no Plan B,” said supporter Carol Eber.
 “If this doesn't happen, nothing is going to happen.
 The council is not going to do anything because they're never done anything before and they're not awash in money to do anything now.”

 The Sonoma County Taxpayers Association has opposed the measure.